-In the event that Mr. Broussard's employment is terminated due to his death or disability, we would pay or provide (i) a pro-rated portion of the annual incentive he would have earned for the entire year based on our actual performance, and (ii) continuation of health and welfare benefits comparable to those described above.
+In the event that Mr. Broussard's employment is terminated due to his death or disability, the Company would pay or provide (i) a Pro-Rated Incentive Payment and (ii) continuation of health and welfare benefits comparable to those described above.

-If (i) Mr. Broussard becomes entitled to payments that would be "parachute payments" in connection with a change in control that would subject him to the excise tax under Section 4999 of the Internal Revenue Code and (ii) the aggregate amount of such payments that Mr. Broussard would receive, after all taxes, is less than he would receive if such payments were reduced below the threshold above which the excise tax would apply, then (iii) such payments shall be reduced to \$1.00 below the threshold so that Mr. Broussard does not become subject to the excise tax.
+If (i) Mr. Broussard becomes entitled to payments that would be "parachute payments" in connection with a change in control of the Company that would subject him to the excise tax under Section 4999 of the Internal Revenue Code and (ii) the aggregate amount of such payments that he would receive, after all taxes, is less than he would receive if such payments were reduced below the threshold above which the excise tax would apply, then (iii) such payments shall be reduced to \$1.00 below such threshold so that Mr. Broussard does not become subject to the excise tax.